What Causes Spikes in Hate Crime Reporting?

 Most official statistics are based on police reports (victimisation surveys are an important corollary, but rarely systematically collected within the narrow time frame).
 There are distorting factors which make it the case that police reports are unlikely to closely mirror actual victimisations.
 Thus when there is a rise in hate crime reporting, this is frequently interpreted as a good thing, caused by a rise in the willingness to report.
 At least given that there are additional reasons to believe that to be the cause of the increase.
 Quite often, there are contradictory reasons, i.e reasons to believe there is an actual increase (such as the rise of xenophobic populism) and to believe that there is an increase in willingness to report (campaigns such as True Vision, and TellMAMA).

-But what to make of the numbers in case of spikes in hate crime reports?
-This is more regulary taken as evidence of actual increases, and to be explained as a reaction to current events, and it is unlikely to be the result of a sudden increase in willingness to report (although some conspiracy theorists may disagree, especially after rumours of false reports).
-While it is not clear whether all cases that the recently reported SPLC will end up in the official FBI statistics for 2016 (set to be released in about a year from now), there is little doubt that we are currently experiencing such a “spike”.
+But what to make of the numbers in cases of spikes in hate crime reports?
+This is more regularly taken as evidence of actual increases, and to be explained as a reaction to current events, and it is unlikely to be the result of a sudden increase in willingness to report (although some conspiracy theorists may disagree, especially after rumors of false reports).
+While it is not clear whether all cases that was recently reported by SPLC will end up in the official FBI statistics for 2016 (set to be released in about a year from now), there is little doubt that we are currently experiencing such a “spike”.

 So what explanations can we offer for these seemingly contradictory conditions under which spikes occur?
 Can we offer anything beyond mere post hoc rationalisations?

-There are a couple factors that are relevant to hate crime offending (See Walters et al (2016).
-According to what we can call the threat model, hate criminals reacts to something perceived as a social, real or moral threat, a threat to their physical well being, relative social standing etc. An islamist terrorist attack in a western country can thus function as a trigger by being evidence of the risk inherent to the muslim community.
-Targeting muslims is thus “justified” in terms of self defence or in terms of retribution, especially if the the perpetrator distrusts the authorities willingness to act in order to defend citizens belonging to the majority culture.
+There are a couple factors that are relevant to hate crime offending (See Walters et al, 2016).
+According to what we can call the threat model, hate criminals reacts to something perceived as a social, physical or moral threat, a threat to their physical well being, relative social standing etc. An Islamist terrorist attack in a western country can thus function as a trigger of hate crimes by being evidence of the risk inherent to the Muslim community.
+Targeting Muslims is thus “justified” in terms of self defense or in terms of retribution, especially if the the perpetrator distrusts the authorities willingness to act in order to defend citizens belonging to the majority culture.

 There is a tension between these two accounts, however, which needs to be resolved.
-Given that the “threat” say that perpetrators offend when they perceive themselves to be forced to do so due to the lack of action from authorities, would then not be appeased by an election win for an option that promises to limit immigration and take a harder line against immigrants?
+Given that the “threat” model says that perpetrators offend when they perceive themselves to be forced to do so due to the lack of action from authorities, would they then not be appeased by an election win for an option that promises to limit immigration and take a harder line against immigrants?